GalvanizeOpenSource/learn-to-code-py-march2018/README.md

 Welcome to Gavanize in Boulder!
 And thank you for coming to our event.

-Tonight, we will do some basic data analysis of NPR article data.
+Tonight, we will do some basic data analysis of the measurements of irises.
+One day, a long time ago, some dedicated guy took measurements of a bunch of iris petals and sepals, and classifid the irises into their varieties based on those measurements.
+We will train the computer to detect those different varieties.
+See [https://en.wikipedia.org/wiki/Iris_flower_data_set](https://en.wikipedia.org/wiki/Iris_flower_data_set).
 By doing this you will see how to use some important technologies in the Python data analysis ecosystem.

 We will use the following tools: